High-on-Bugs/HoB-Community-Newsletter/Readme.md

-# All selected submissions can be seen on /news directory (main)
+## All selected submissions can be seen on /news directory (main)

+Head over to https://newscom.sbk2k1.tech to write your blog!